-I nspired by the ocean plastic that washed up on his local beach in Tasmania, Australian-born, London-based designer Brodie Neill has a commitment to circularity and responsibility that has resulted in Material Consciousness – a selling exhibition of nine sustainable furniture pieces at Sotheby's from 6 - 19 May 2022, in the London galleries and online.
-Divided into three materials – Ocean Plastic, Reclaimed Timbers and Circular Metals, with three examples of each – the show will examine their potential and creative possibilities and demonstrate Brodie's ethical, environmentally-focused approach to creating beautiful works within an ethical framework.
+I nspired by the ocean plastic that washed up on his local beach in Tasmania, Australian-born, London-based designer Brodie Neill has a commitment to circularity and responsibility, his pieces focusing on ocean plastic, reclaimed timbers and circular metals.
+Currently available for purchase via Sotheby's Private Sales, we speak to the designer to discuss the potential and creative possibilities of his chosen materials - and demonstrate Brodie's environmentally-focused approach to creating beautiful works within an ethical framework.

 Where did your appreciation of responsibility in design come from?

 I think it stems from my upbringing in Tasmania.
 Australia is a pretty wild, outdoor place in general, and Tasmania is a few more degrees of that.
 You’re surrounded by nature and you are taught to design by treading lightly and really using the material at hand in a responsible way.
 So if it’s a piece of metal, that means all of the processes that have gone into refining it, and the circularity of that… or a piece of wood that’s taken millennia to grow.
 The exhibition demonstrates this in a closed-loop sense, which is why we decided to call it Material Consciousness, to really have that deep understanding of material and connectedness.

 Do you think your upbringing gave you a different perspective?

 Having been raised and taught about resourcefulness in design, you don’t think that you’re any different to anybody else.
 But when I moved to the Northern Hemisphere, you realise that you do have a different way of looking at things.
 And, basically being at the bottom of the world, sometimes, not everything is available.
 So I always had a sense of using what’s at hand.